zuixjs/zuix-web-starter/source/pages/page-editing-and-options/index.md

 ```

-The `.md` files, are then compiled into a fully working web page by the site generator.

 ## Front matter data

 ### `layout`

 Different page layouts are available depending on the site template that is being used.
-The `zuix-web-starter` template
+The base `zuix-web-starter` template
 includes only one kind of page layout: `basic.liquid`.

 #### Adding a custom layout

 Layouts are located in the `./source/_inc/layouts` folder.
-A layout consist of a `.liquid` file and, when required, also
+A layout consists of a [`.liquid`](https://shopify.dev/api/liquid) file and, when required, also
-a folder with the same base name of the layout file, eventually containing additional files required for the layout implementation.
+a folder with the same base name of the layout file, and that eventually contains additional files required for the
+implementation.

-A new layout can be implemented by adding a `<layout_name>.liquid` file into the *layouts* folder, it can be then selected, like the other
+So, a new layout can be implemented by creating a `<layout_name>.liquid` file into the *layouts* folder.
+It can be then selected,
-layout templates, by specifying its name in the `layout` field of page's front matter.
+like the other layout templates, by specifying its name in the `layout` field of page's front matter.

 The `./source/_inc` folder, is also used to place common page's bits that can be reused across different layout implementations: